atsign-foundation/docs.atsign.com/content/docs/atplatform/specification.md

 **Description:**

 The `pkam` verb follows the `from` verb.
-As an owner of the Secondary Server, you should be able to take the challenge thrown by the `from` verb and encrypt using the private key of the RSA key pair with what the server has been bound with.
+As an owner of the atServer, you should be able to take the challenge thrown by the `from` verb and encrypt using the private key of the RSA key pair with what the server has been bound with.
 Upon receiving the `cram` verb along with the digest, the server decrypts the digest using the public key and matches it with the challenge.
-If they are the same then the secondary lets you connect to the Secondary Server and changes the prompt to your atSign.
+If they are the same then the atServer lets you connect and changes the prompt to your atSign.

 **Options:**